driessenslucas/researchproject/Thesis.md

 #### Introduction to Hardware Components

-This section provides an overview of the hardware components used in the research project.
+This section provides an overview of the hardware components used in the project, including the RC car, sensors, and microcontrollers.
+The integration of these components is essential for the successful implementation of the autonomous navigation system.

 ![Final rc-car](./images/final_test/jp_final.jpeg)